dionfragkoulis/GettingAndCleaningDataCourseProject/README.md

 		* activityTypes
 	1. Clean variable names (remove brackets and replace dashes with underscores) from the new dataset
 	1. Create a new dataset (tidyData) by grouping totalData by subjects and activities and then summarize it to calculate the mean for each variable (by subject and by activity)
-	1. Write the tidy dataset to a file (tidyData.csv)
+	1. Write the tidy dataset to a file (tidyData.txt)

 * **README.md**
     This file (obviously)